 Obtain a high-quality link and potentially gain a long-term relationship.

 We know that it's easier said than done, but believe us, it's doable.
 Of course, you can hire an SEO company to help you with this outreach.
 Find out more about how to use mentions in your favor and gain a rewarding outreach campaign in our previous blog post.

 Rather than sending out messages in all directions through a variety of platforms, focus on building a network and convincing people of the value of your product or service.
 You'll get way more this way.

-Remember: whether your business is new to link building, or you have been doing it for a while, there is an underused link building technique that might help you to secure high-quality links: Claiming Unlinked Brand Mentions.
+Remember: whether your business is new to link building via email outreach, or you have been doing it for a while, there is an underused link building technique that might help you to secure high-quality links: Claiming Unlinked Brand Mentions.
 Follow the steps above and get the links and the Google ranks you deserve.

 This is not a link building guide nor a link building training or a complicated technical SEO strategy to trick the search engines.
 It's a 3 easy-to-follow steps guide that will help site owners and marketers working on building brands to upgrade their game.